DieterBaum/qt-fsarchiver/README.md

 Backups can also be done encrypted.
 Here, the key length between 6 and 64 characters.
 The archives splitting on DVD-size is possible.

 The backup of mounted partitions is possible after asking for confirmation.
 Restoring partitions can only be made ​​if the partition is unmounted.
-The restoration of a root or a home partition is possible with the live CD qt-fsarchiver (http://sourceforge.net/projects/qt-fsarchiver/files/Live-CD/ ").
+The restoration of a root or a home partition is possible with the live CD qt5-fsarchiver (http://sourceforge.net/projects/qt5-fsarchiver/files/Live-CD/ ").
 On the SystemRescueCd is the program available fsarchiver.
 With fsarchiver it is posible root- and home-partitions can be restore​​.

 When backing up the MBR/GPT only needs to select (with multiple hard drives), the hard disk and the backup directory.
 The hidden area of ​​the disk between the end of the MBR and the start of the first partition will be backed up.
 While restoring the MBR/GPT with multiple hard drives, the hard disk can be selected, the MBR/GPT will be written back.
 In addition, you can choose whether the boot loader area, the partition table or hidden area of ​​the disk to be restored.